Watchmakers tickle fancies with feathers and bamboo

 Harry Winston worked with plumassiere Nelly Saunier to unveil four elegant watches that used peacock and pheasant feathers arranged in intricate geometric patterns on the dial.

-“In some civilizations, feathers had a similar value and meaning to diamonds,” Frederic de Narp, president and CEO of the jeweler and watchmaker, told Reuters at the fair.
+“In some civilisations, feathers had a similar value and meaning to diamonds,” Frederic de Narp, president and CEO of the jeweller and watchmaker, told Reuters at the fair.

 Gucci Timepieces went back to nature and its famous bamboo-handled bag for inspiration, presenting watches with elegant round faces, bamboo inlaid around the bezel and on the bracelet.